nabilshajahan3110/CDC-Diabetic-Health-Indicators/README.md

 ### Second Phase

 After referring to similar projects and study materials on Outlier Detection, I learned that datasets with binary columns does not require outlier detection.
-Hence, after removing duplicates, I have gone to feature selection.
+To prove this, I performed model evaluation on dataset with outliers removed and without.
+I observed that both values were the same.
+Thus, after removing duplicates, I have gone to feature selection.

 Using K-Means Clustering, I performed feature selection and was provided with 6 features.

 After performing train-test split and scaling, to handle dataset imbalance, I performed NearMiss method.

 Finally I performed model initialization and evaluation metrices.
-The best performing model was k-NN with 82.98% accuracy.
+The best performing model is k-NN with 82.98% accuracy, and high recall and precision values.

-In the third phase, I will perform Hyperparameter tuning and Pipeline Building.
+In the third phase, I will perform Hyperparameter tuning to improve model performances and create a pipeline for the best model.